RyanHUNGry/RyanHUNGry/README.md

 Data science student @ UCSD
 ---------------------------

-Greetings yall!
-My name is Ryan and I'm a second year data science student at UCSD!
-I'm a great enthusiast of machine learning and data analysis in the fields of education, healthcare, and social good.
-Lately, I've been trying to branch out to different fields of computation, particularly in the field of software engineering.
+Greetings everyone!

+I'm Ryan, a third-year data science student at UCSD.
+Through my academics and work experiences, I've gained a keen interest at the intersection of software engineering and ML modeling.

-For any inquiries, please contact me at my email: ryhung@ucsd.edu
+If you have any questions or inquiries, feel free to reach out to me at ryhung@ucsd.edu.

-# 💫 About Me:
+💫 About Me:
+🌍 Location: San Jose<br>
+✉️ Email: ryhung@ucsd.edu<br>
-🌍  I'm based in San Jose<br>✉️  You can contact me @ ryhung@ucsd.edu<br>🧠  I'm passionate about web development, machine learning, and software engineering practices!<br>🤝  I'm open to collaborating full-stack development, machine learning notebooks and data modeling, or Hackathons!
+🧠 Interests: Web development, machine learning, and software engineering practices!<br>
+🤝 Collaboration: I'm open to collaborating on projects involving full-stack development, machine learning notebooks, data modeling, or participating in Hackathons!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/ryan-hung1/)